syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 # Image Effect in .NET MAUI Image Editor (SfImageEditor)

-Using the image editor control, you can add effects such as Hue, Saturation, Brightness, Contrast, Blur, and Sharpen to the image.
-These effects can be applied from toolbar or using the ImageEffect method.
-The [`ApplyImageEffect`] method contains two arguments: [`ImageEffect`] and [`EffectValue`].
-The ImageEffect is an Enum, which contains the following effects:
+With the image editor control, you can apply various effects such as Brightness, Hue, Saturation, Contrast, Blur, Opacity, and Sharpen to your image.
+These effects can be applied using the toolbar or by utilizing the ImageEffect method.
+The ImageEffect method consists of two arguments: ImageEffect and EffectValue.
+The ImageEffect is an enumeration that includes the following effects:

 * Brightness
 * Blur